-Eight cuts of steak are available for you to choose from, ranging in price from $588 to $988, as well as a variety of hot and cold appetisers, Argentine wines, and expertly crafted cocktails.
-Classic and refined, yet cosy and elegant, Buenos Aires Polo Club is a great option for old souls who appreciate the finer things in life.
+Eight cuts of steak are available for you to choose from, as well as a variety of hot and cold appetisers, Argentine wines, and expertly crafted cocktails.
+Classic and refined, cosy yet elegant, Buenos Aires Polo Club is a great option for old souls who appreciate the finer things in life.

 Buenos Aires Polo Club, 7/F, LKF Tower, 33 Wyndham Street, Central | (+852) 2321 8681

 Since launching in Chicago in 1978, Morton’s has grown to over 74 restaurants including in Hong Kong, where it now sits in the Sheraton Hotel overlooking Victoria Harbour.
 Its stunning view is not the only draw to this mainstay venue, as it only serves the top two percent of US beef which falls under the designation of “Prime.”
 Prime beef here is aged for 23 to 28 days and is custom-cut to Morton’s specification to assure the highest quality.
 Whether you prefer a New York strip, a Manhattan cut, or a dry-aged rib-eye, you will find it here, served alongside surf and turf appetisers and sides.
 If you have room at the end, Morton’s legendary sundae is a must!